Welcome to the Section of Rheumatology

 Clinical Epidemiology Research & Training Unit

 Under the direction of Dr. David T. Felson, MD, MPH, the Clinical Epidemiology Research and Training Unit began operations on October 1, 2001.
-The Unit’s mission is to perform and promote high-quality research using clinical epidemiologic methods to answer questions about the causes of, and therapy for, disease and disability.
-There may be a focus on musculoskeletal diseases, but the mission also extends to other diseases.
-The Unit’s goals are to train students at various levels and in various disciplines who wish to enter academically-based careers in clinical epidemiology, as well as to advance the statistical, epidemiological, and clinical epidemiological methods used to address clinical research questions.
-In addition, Unit faculty members strive to develop the Internet as a tool to perform clinical research and foster scientific collaborations both within and outside Boston University.
+Our mission is to perform and promote high-quality research using clinical epidemiologic methods to answer questions about the causes of and therapy for disease and disability.
+While there is an emphasis on musculoskeletal diseases, the focus also extends to other diseases.
+Our goals are to train students at various levels and in various disciplines who wish to enter academically-based careers in clinical epidemiology, as well as advance the statistical, epidemiological, and clinical epidemiological methods used to address clinical research questions.
+In addition, faculty members strive to develop the internet as a tool to perform clinical research and foster scientific collaborations both within and outside Boston University.

-The Unit’s primary missions are in research and training, with clinical activity constituting a secondary activity.
-Nonetheless, Drs.
-Felson, Neogi, Merkel, Choi and Vlad remain actively involved in clinical medicine.
+Our primary objectives are in research and training, with clinical activity constituting a secondary activity; however Drs.
+Felson, Neogi, Misra, and Dubreuil remain actively involved in clinical medicine.

-In addition to administering the CREST program, the Unit has undertaken direct, on-site training of fellows whose research interests parallel those of the Unit’s investigators.
-This has included fellows in geriatrics and rheumatology, as well as epidemiology doctoral students.
+Our faculty have also undertaken direct, on-site training of fellows whose research interests parallel those of our investigators.
+This has included fellows in geriatrics and rheumatology, as well as doctoral epidemiology students and physical therapists.